crabmusket/eightyeight.github.io/_posts/2014-01-21-you-may-say-im-a-monad.md

 Try it out in GHCi.
 Does that behavior look oddly familiar?
 Of course - it's the same as `map`!
-For historiacal reasons, we've ended up with `map` being a list-specific function and `fmap` being its more general cousin that works for all `Functor`s.
+For historical reasons, we've ended up with `map` being a list-specific function and `fmap` being its more general cousin that works for all `Functor`s.
 In fact, `fmap` for lists is defined as `map`:

     instance Functor [] where